usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The verifier SHALL use approved encryption and SHALL utilize an authenticated protected channel when requesting memorized secrets in order to provide resistance to eavesdropping and MitM attacks.

 Verifiers SHALL store memorized secrets in a form that is resistant to offline attacks.
 Memorized secrets SHALL be “salted” and hashed using a suitable one-way password stretching function.
-Password stretching functions take as inputs a password, a salt and a cost factor and output a password hash.
-Their purpose is to make each password guessing trial by an attacker who has obtained a password hash file expensive and therefore cost of  a guessing attack high or prohibitive.
-Examples of suitable password stretching functions include PBKDF2 [[SP 800-132]](#SP800-132) and Balloon [[BALLOON]](#balloon); the use of a memory-hard function is encouraged because it increases the cost of an attack.
+Password stretching functions take as inputs a password, a salt, and a cost factor and output a password hash.
+Their purpose is to make each password guessing trial by an attacker, who has obtained a password hash file, expensive and therefore make the cost of a guessing attack high or prohibitive.
+Examples of suitable password stretching functions include PBKDF2 [[SP 800-132]](#SP800-132) and Balloon [[BALLOON]](#balloon).
+The use of a memory-hard function is also encouraged because it increases the cost of an attack.
 The password stretching function SHALL use an approved one-way function such as HMAC [[FIPS 198-1]](#FIPS198-1), [[SP 800-107]](#SP800-107) (using any approved hash function), SHA-3 [[FIPS 202]](#FIPS202), CMAC [[SP 800-38B]](#SP800-38B) or KMAC, cSHAKE or ParallelHash [[SP 800-185]](#SP800-185).

-The salt SHALL be at least 32 in bits in length, arbitrarily chosen so as to minimize salt value collisions among stored hashes.
+The salt SHALL be at least 32 bits in length and be chosen arbitrarily so as to minimize salt value collisions among stored hashes.
 Both the salt value and the resulting hash SHALL be stored for each subscriber using a memorized secret authenticator.

-For PBKDF2, the cost factor is an iteration count – the more times the PBKDF2 function is iterated the longer it takes to compute the password hash.
-The iteration count should be as large as verification server performance will allow, typically at least 10,000 iterations.
+For PBKDF2, the cost factor is an iteration count; the more times the PBKDF2 function is iterated the longer it takes to compute the password hash.
+Therefore, the iteration count should be as large as verification server performance will allow, typically at least 10,000 iterations.

 In addition, verifiers SHOULD perform an additional iteration of a password stretching function using a salt value that is secret and known only to the verifier.
 This salt value, if used, SHALL be generated by an approved random bit generator  [[SP 800-90Ar1]](SP800-90Ar1) and provide at least the minimum security strength specified in the latest revision of [SP 800-131A] (currently 112 bits).
 The secret salt SHALL be stored separately from the hashed memorized secrets, e.g., in a specialized device like a hardware security module.
 With this additional iteration, brute-force attacks on the hashed memorized secrets are impractical as long as the secret salt value remains secret.